 The Library van no longer stops at Bridge Street

-Royal Mail letterboxes are situated on Tye Green near the bus shelter, at The Glebe opposite the Village Hall, and at Bridge Street adjacent to the old Rose & Crown pub.
+Royal Mail postboxes are situated near the bus shelter on Tye Green; and at The Glebe, by Doone House, opposite the Village Hall; and at Bridge Street adjacent to the old Rose & Crown pub.

 There is a Bottle Bank and a paper recycling facility at the Village Hall.